 Great gift/party game

 The kids really enjoyed this game and they were playing it for nearly 2 hours!
 We did thoroughly enjoy this game and it is a great gift or party game.
-If you are wanting a fun game for the family this Christmas Trapped escape games would be a good one to try.
+If you are wanting a fun game for the family this Christmas Trapped Escape game would be a good one to try.

-Trapped have two other escape room games to try; The Bank Job and The Carnival.
+Trapped has two other escape room games to try; The Bank Job and The Carnival.
 You can get all three to have some fun during the holidays.

 Stay tuned for the Trapped Giveaway